acrlabs/simkube/docs/infra/run-sim.md

 This guide is intended for users who want to run SimKube in EC2 for one off simulations or longer-lived simulation environments.

 ## Assumptions
-- you have collected a trace from the cluster you want to simulate, if you still need to do this see [the sk-tracer docs](../components/sk-tracer.md).
+- you have collected a trace from the cluster you want to simulate, if you still need to do this see [the sk-tracer docs](https://github.com/acrlabs/simkube/blob/main/docs/intro/running.md).

+[TODO] MOVE TO usage and link to that.
+Add full IAM policy JSON to examples/aws/
 ## 0. AWS IAM Requirements
 These are the basic AWS IAM permissions required to continue
 ```json